The legal basis

 Application type criteria

-- The imported product is authorized in a member state of the EU as a biocide.
+- The imported product is authorized in a member state of the EU as a plant protection product.

-- The imported product is identical to an authorized biocide (the reference product) as mentioned in SANCO guidline 10524/2012 (July 2015, Version 5.2, chapter 4).
-For biocides there is no guidance, so we use the guidance for plant protection products.
+- The imported product is identical to an authorised plant protection product (the reference product) as mentioned in SANCO guidline 10524/2012 (July 2015, Version 5.2, chapter 4).

 - The name of the product which is applied must not be too generic or confusing.
 See Government Gazette (in Dutch), 2016, nr.
 54661 Beleidsregel naamgeving toegelaten biociden en gewasbeschermingsmiddelen